benmaughan/spotlight.el/README.md

 Customise the variable `spotlight-base-dir` to specify the base directory for the spotlight search for both `spotlight` and `spotlight-ivy`.
 The spotlight database will be queried for files below this directory.
-Default is user`s home directory.
+Default is user's home directory.
 Use `/` to search everywhere.